ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Document

 An EBML Document is comprised of only two components, an EBML Header and an EBML Body.
-An EBML Document MUST start with an EBML Header which declares significant characteristics of the entire EBML Body.
-An EBML Document MAY only consist of EBML Elements and MUST NOT contain any data that is not part of an EBML Element.
+An EBML Document MUST start with an EBML Header that declares significant characteristics of the entire EBML Body.
+An EBML Document consists of EBML Elements and MUST NOT contain any data that is not part of an EBML Element.
 The initial EBML Element of an EBML Document and the Elements that follow it are considered Level 0 Elements.
 If an EBML Master Element is considered to be at level N and it contains one or many other EBML Elements then the contained Elements are considered at Level N+1.
 Thus a Level 2 Element would have to be contained by a Master Element (at Level 1) that is contained by another Master Element (at Level 0).

 ## EBML Header

 The EBML Header is a declaration that provides processing instructions and identification of the EBML Body.
-The EBML Header may be considered as analogous to an XML Declaration.
+The EBML Header of an EBML Document is analogous to the XML Declaration of an XML Document.

-The EBML Header documents the EBML Schema (also known as the EBML DocType) that may be used to semantically interpret the structure and meaning of the EBML Document.
+The EBML Header documents the EBML Schema (also known as the EBML DocType) that is used to semantically interpret the structure and meaning of the EBML Document.
 Additionally the EBML Header documents the versions of both EBML and the EBML Schema that were used to write the EBML Document and the versions required to read the EBML Document.

-The EBML Header consists of a single Master Element with an Element ID of 'EBML'.
-The EBML Header MUST ONLY contain EBML Elements that are defined as part of this document.
+The EBML Header consists of a single Master Element with an Element Name of 'EBML' and Element ID of `0x1A45DFA3`.
+The EBML Header MUST only contain EBML Elements that are defined as part of this document.

 All EBML Elements within the EBML Header MUST NOT use any Element ID with a length greater than 4 octets.
 All EBML Elements within the EBML Header MUST NOT use any Element Data Size with a length greater than 4 octets.

 ## EBML Body

-All data of an EBML Document following the EBML Header may be considered the EBML Body.
+All data of an EBML Document following the EBML Header is the EBML Body.
 The end of the EBML Body, as well as the end of the EBML Document that contains the EBML Body, is considered as whichever comes first: the beginning of a new level 0 EBML Header or the end of the file.
-The EBML Body MAY only consist of EBML Elements and MUST NOT contain any data that is not part of an EBML Element.
-Although the EBML specification itself defines precisely what EBML Elements are to be used within the EBML Header, the EBML specification does not name or define what EBML Elements are to be used within the EBML Body.
+The EBML Body MUST consist only of EBML Elements and MUST NOT contain any data that is not part of an EBML Element.
+This document defines precisely what EBML Elements are to be used within the EBML Header, but does not name or define what EBML Elements are to be used within the EBML Body.
 The definition of what EBML Elements are to be used within the EBML Body is defined by an EBML Schema.

 # EBML Stream